During May commencement, Jilisa Milton became the first graduate of The University of Alabama School of Social Work’s MSW-JD program.

 It was 2012, and Milton, a University of Alabama alumna, was doing service learning with immigrants in a farmworker community in central Florida.
 Americorps was flexible and allowed her to serve in a variety of ways, including tutoring at a nearby high school.

 Not until the next summer would Milton connect all of her life experiences, channel them into a new focus and find her way back to UA.

 Milton attended a conference in 2013 and watched a video speech by Michelle Alexander, a civil rights attorney who specializes in mass incarceration in the United States.

 Alexander’s message resonated deeply with Milton, who went through foster care before being raised by her grandparents and moving to Birmingham at age 7.
 She graduated from Ramsay High School there.

 “It brought a lot of things full circle for me – how I ended up in foster care, the war on drugs, and how mass incarceration affects other things in my family’s life,” Milton said.
 “I remember seeing that video and thinking, ‘I want to be like [Alexander].’
 So I started to research that particular sector of law.”

 When Milton returned for her second year of Americorps, she convinced her supervisor to allow her to work as a domestic violence court advocate.
 Milton’s undergraduate social work degree from UA bolstered her credentials for the role and for her law school applications that she would begin submitting.

-Milton would eventually choose the Culverhouse School of Law at UA over Howard University and would enroll in the MSW-JD program after fulfilling a Fulbright Award and teaching English in Indonesia.
+Milton would eventually choose the UA School of Law over Howard University and would enroll in the MSW-JD program after fulfilling a Fulbright Award and teaching English in Indonesia.